cryptape/token-factory-demo/README.md

     });
 };
 ```
-### 3.Neuron special callback
+### 3.Cyton special callback
-If you run on the Neuron,we have two callbacks.There are not in @nervos/chain.
+If you run on the Cyton,we have two callbacks.There are not in @nervos/chain.

 ```
 onSignError(position, protocol)